Prince Philip moved to specialized London heart hospital - WTMJ

 Associated Press

-LONDON (AP) — Prince Philip was transferred Monday to a specialized London heart hospital to undergo testing and observation for a pre-existing heart condition as he continues treatment for an unspecified infection, Buckingham Palace said.
+LONDON (AP) — Prince Philip was transferred Monday to a specialized London heart hospital to undergo testing and observation for a pre-existing heart condition as he continues to be treated for an unspecified infection, Buckingham Palace said.

 The palace says Philip “remains comfortable and is responding to treatment but is expected to remain in hospital until at least the end of the week.’’